ragnarlotus/vue-daval/README.md

 ## Performance

-Weight is just 25KB so is pretty light and is tweaked to be as fast as possible.
+Weight is just 40 KB so is pretty light and is tweaked to be as fast as possible keeping code readability, developed with ES6 syntax and built with Vue CLI 3.

 ## Included validations